openvinotoolkit/openvino/docs/articles_en/get started/installing-openvino-overview/installing-openvino-shared/installing-openvino-conan.md

 .. note::

-   Note that the Conana Package Manage distribution:
+   Note that the Conan Package Manage distribution:

    * is dedicated to users of all OSs (Windows, Linux, macOS, Solaris, FreeBSD, etc.)
    * it can be used for any existing platfrom: desktop, mobile, embbeded, servers, bare metal, etc.